-- (a) Acceptance of a copy occurs when the party to which the copy is tendered: - (1) signifies, or acts with respect to the copy in a manner that signifies, that the tender was conforming or that the party will take or retain the copy in spite of a nonconformity; - (2) fails to make an effective refusal; - (3) commingles the copy or the information in a manner that makes compliance with the party's duties after refusal impossible; - (4) substantially obtains the benefit from the copy and can not return that benefit; or - (5) acts in a manner inconsistent with the licensor's ownership, but any such act is an acceptance only if the licensor elects to treat it as an acceptance and ratifies the act to the extent it was within contractual use restrictions. - (b) Except in cases governed by subsection (a)(3) or (4), if there is a right to inspect under Section 608 or the agreement, acceptance of a copy occurs only after the party has had a reasonable opportunity to inspect.
+(a) Acceptance of a copy occurs when the party to which the copy is tendered:

+(1) signifies, or acts with respect to the copy in a manner that signifies, that the tender was conforming or that the party will take or retain the copy despite the nonconformity;

+(2) does not make an effective refusal;

+(3) commingles the copy or the information in a manner that makes compliance with the party's duties after refusal impossible;

+(4) obtains a substantial benefit from the copy and cannot return that benefit; or

+(5) acts in a manner inconsistent with the licensor's ownership, but the act is an acceptance only if the licensor elects to treat it as an acceptance and ratifies the act to the extent it was within contractual use terms.

+(b) Except in cases governed by subsection (a)(3) or (4), if there is a right to inspect under Section 608 or the agreement, acceptance of a copy occurs only after the party has had a reasonable opportunity to inspect the copy.

-(c) If an agreement requires delivery in stages involving separate portions which taken together comprise the whole of the information, acceptance of any stage is conditional until acceptance of the whole.
+(c) If an agreement requires delivery in stages involving separate portions that taken together comprise the whole of the information, acceptance of any stage is conditional until acceptance of the whole.

 SECTION 610.
-COPY: EFFECT OF ACCEPTANCE.
+COPY: EFFECT OF ACCEPTANCE; BURDEN OF ESTABLISHING; NOTICE OF CLAIMS.

-- (a) A party accepting a copy shall pay or render the consideration required by the agreement for the copy it accepts.
-Acceptance of a copy precludes refusal and, if made with knowledge of a nonconformity in the tender, may not be revoked because of it unless acceptance was on the reasonable assumption that the nonconformity would be seasonably cured.
-Acceptance does not by itself impair any other remedy for nonconformity. - (b) The party accepting a copy has the burden of proving a breach of contract with respect to the copy. - (c) If a copy has been accepted, the accepting party shall: - (1) except with respect to claims of a type described in Section 805(d)(1), within a reasonable time after it discovers or should have discovered any breach, notify the other party of a breach or be barred from any remedy for that breach; and - (2) if the claim is for breach of an obligation regarding noninfringement and the accepting party is sued by a third party because of the breach, notify the other party within a reasonable time after receiving notice of the litigation or be precluded from any remedy over for the liability established by the litigation.
+(a) A party accepting a copy shall pay or render the consideration required by the agreement for the copy it accepts.
+Acceptance of a copy precludes refusal and, if made with knowledge of a nonconformity in a tender, may not be revoked because of the nonconformity unless acceptance was on the reasonable assumption that the nonconformity would be seasonably cured.
+Acceptance by itself does not impair any other remedy for nonconformity.

+(b) A party accepting a copy has the burden of establishing a breach of contract with respect to the copy.

+(c) If a copy has been accepted, the accepting party shall:

+(1) except with respect to claims of a type described in Section 805(d)(1), within a reasonable time after it discovers or should have discovered a breach of contract, notify the other party of the breach or be barred from any remedy for the breach; and

+(2) if the claim is for breach of a warranty regarding noninfringement and the accepting party is sued by a third party because of the breach, notify the warrantor within a reasonable time after receiving notice of the litigation or be precluded from any remedy over for the liability established by the litigation.